opencog/opencog/opencog/eva/src/README-affects.md

 =Design issues

-Next, the question is "great, what do we do with these affects?"
-There are several approaches, here, also.
-(1) integrate them into Amen's OpenPsi code.
-It is not clear how to do this.
+The relationship to OpenPsi is completely unclear.
 OpenPsi has "drives" as one of its input-concepts, and Ostrovsky kind of takes apart the idea of "drives" as an out-moded, out-dated psychological idea, clashing or inconsistent with "affects".
-To resolve this clash, I'd need Ben or Amen to figure out if there is a clash, and/or how affects fit into OpenPsi.
+This clash needs resolution, from Ben or Amen to figure out if there is a clash, and/or how affects fit into OpenPsi, and also, how the above algo fits into OpenPsi.

-Option (2) is to partly/mostly or completely bypass openpsi, and instead integrate them with the existing behavior tree, so that they underpin the behaviors.
-This is exicting, because Ostrovsky sketches the algorithm, and what's more, the algorithm has explicit learning stages, (which are not as hard as the face-expression learning task above)  and what's more: the learning stages integrate directly with the verbal acting-direction code that Eddie just barely started hacking on.
- (Currently, the robot can follow simple verbal commands.
-The verbal acting-direction is to string a bunch of these together, and remember them, for later performance.
-Right now, these just trigger blender animations, but could possibly dig deeper into the blender stack, if we had an API for it.)
+One option is to partly/mostly or completely bypass OpenPsi, and instead integrate the affect mechanism directly into the existing behavior tree, as described above.

 =Task list